emusb-device

 {

-/* Install interrupt service routine */
+/* Install the interrupt service routine */

-CY_ASSERT(CY_RSLT_SUCCESS == result);
+CY_ASSERT(CY_RSLT_SUCCESS == status);

 }